Vyacheslav Malafeev: International career

 After Euro 2004, Malafeev, became the first choice goalkeeper for Russia succeeding Ovchinnikov.
 After a long-term injury in May 2005, Malafeev lost his place in the goal for Zenit and Russia to Kamil Čontofalský and Igor Akinfeev, respectively.
 In 2007, played in two Euro 2008 qualifiers against Andorra and Croatia after Akinfeev's long-term injury but was relegated to the bench in favor of Vladimir Gabulov.
 After Zenit's successful UEFA Cup campaign he lost a narrow battle with Igor Akinfeev for the first choice goalkeeper spot in Russia's Euro 2008 squad.
 Nonetheless, he stayed on as the second choice goalkeeper ahead of Gabulov.

 He was the starting goalkeeper in the game that Russia lost to Portugal with a score of 1–7 in the 2006 FIFA World Cup qualifier.

 He was confirmed for the finalized UEFA Euro 2012 squad on 25 May 2012.
 After the UEFA Euro 2012 he announced that he is retiring from the national team to spend more time with his children, but is prepared to be called up in case of emergency such as injuries to other top goalkeepers.

-Coaching career

-In June 2020 it was announced that he was appointed to the management club of the FC Dynamo Saint Petersburg.

 Career statistics

 Personal life

 Vyacheslav and his wife Marina had two children: Ksenia and Maxim.
 Marina Malafeeva died in a car crash on the morning of 17 March 2011, aged 37.
 His second wife is Ekaterina Malafeeva, they married in December 2012 and broke up in September 2021.
 They also have a child named Alex.
+In February 2025 he married the Olympic silver medalist and world champion rhythmic gymnast Angelina Shkatova.